-By default, Austrian workers are allotted five weeks of leave per year, which corresponds to 30 calendar days of paid annual leave.
-After 25 years of employment, workers are guaranteed an additional six calendar days, for a total of 36 calendar days of leave.3 Several special categories of workers receive varying treatment.
+By default, Austrian workers are allotted 30 calendar days of leave, which translates to 22 working days.
+After 25 years of employment, workers are guaranteed an additional six calendar days, for a total of 36 calendar days of leave.
+Several special categories of workers receive varying treatment.
 Young workers receive 30 working days of leave, and at their request must be granted at least 12 days of leave between June 15 and September 15.
 Employees who work from home must receive 2.5 working days of leave per month of employment; after 25 years of employment this allotment rises to 3 working days per month.
 No work may be delivered to the employee's home during these days.
-Workers who perform heavy night work (at least six hours of work between the hours of 10:00 p.m. and 5:00 a.m., under strenuous conditions) receive extra vacation time depending on the frequency of their night work, as follows:
+Workers who perform heavy night work (at least six hours of work between the hours of 10:00 p.m. and 5:00 a.m., under strenuous conditions) receive two-three days additional paid-leave time depending on the frequency of their night work